Living in Harmony With Deer

 Deer fill an important role as brush-cutters in the environment.
 They help clear the woodland floor of choking cover so new trees can grow.
 They also reduce undergrowth that provides tinder for wildfires.

 The positives for your residential garden are numerous.
 Deer do a good job of nibbling off sucker growth which shoot up from tree bases and stumps.
-Their dropping enrich the soil and their browsing can dead head your flowers causing them to produce more flowers.
+Their droppings enrich the soil and their browsing can dead head your flowers causing them to produce more flowers.
 They periodically mow down the volunteer grasses which lessen your need for weed-whacking.

 Is there anything more peaceful than observing a deer resting peacefully under a large oak tree?
 Take some time from your busy schedule and enjoy such a special moment with nature!